Flieh/dipelo/README.md

 # ddelo
 Elo style ratings for droidippy players

-Warning change ownership to www-data before running.
+Warning change ownership to www-data before running on prod (verify that this is necessary)